 A withdrawing student receives a refund of tuition and room charges paid according to the schedule below.

-Any special fee associated with a particular course is non-refundable after the first day of class.
+Any special fee associated with a particular course is nonrefundable after the first day of class.

 Withdrawal Refund

 On or before the first day of the term 100% less deposits

-During the first week of term 85%
+First week of the term 85%

-During the second week of term 70%
+Second week of the term 70%

-During the third week of term 50%
+Third week of the term 50%

-During the fourth week of term 25%
+Fourth week of the term 25%

-During the fifth week of term 25%
+Fifth week of the term 25%

-During the sixth week of term 25%
+Sixth week of the term 25%

-After the sixth week of term None
+After the sixth week of the term None

-Board Refund Prorated on a daily basis through the sixth week of the term.
+Board Refund: Prorated on a daily basis through the sixth week of the term.